 - Include a U.S. citizen fiancé petitioner (not a lawful permanent resident) that is petitioning the foreign national.

 CitizenPath’s service covers these requirements with detailed filing instructions to make sure you include adequate evidence.
-We also provide a sample K-1 declaration that addresses many of these criteria.
+We also provide guidance on creating appropriate affidavits and personal declarations that addresses many of these criteria.

 Not Being Prepared for K-1 Interview

 In addition to the evidence in the I-129F visa petition, immigration officials want proof that your engagement is the real thing.
 Marriage is one of the most abused paths to permanent residence.
 Therefore, USCIS and consular officers will look for factors that can be red flags for marriage fraud.
 Factors that can trigger additional questioning include: